 - Jesus encouraged his disciples to take time away to rest.

 - We can learn to take time to rest.

 - Jesus’ life often got away to rest and connect with God.

 “For this is what the Lord GOD, the Holy One of Israel, has said: ‘In repentance and rest you will be saved, in quietness and trust is your strength.’
 But you were not willing.”
 (Isaiah 30:15)

-In the OT, the Israelites had this pattern of rebellion and returning to God.
+In the Old Testament, the Israelites had this pattern of rebellion and returning to God.
 Their rebellion involved syncretism, which is a combining of religions, and it basically involved trying to create their own solutions for living life.

 Like the Israelites, we’re often focused on the causes of lack of rest in our lives.
 We try to control our lives – often by using quick fixes – instead of looking for real solutions.
 In other words, we’re just not willing to find the true rest God provides.

 Instead of conforming to culture – in this context, looking for quick fixes and letting busyness be the norm – we can commit to getting closer to Christ, where rest is truly found.

 We need to realize that life isn’t meant to be lived like a buffet.
 We are meant to be nourished, and only resting in Christ can do that.
 We are meant to focus on Jesus and let his Holy Spirit direct our steps.
 We aren’t meant to syncretize our lives, so we feel in control, which is an illusion anyway.

 Ask yourself, “Why don’t I get enough rest?”
 Then ask, “What can I do to become better rested?”
 Look at the major areas of rest – physical, mental, and spiritual – and let the Holy Spirit lead you.
 Spend quality time with Christ, learning about the type of rest he offers.